John Forster-Cooper1

 Last Edited=1 Apr 2009

-Margaret Wallace Colville is the daughter of Archibald Colville and Jane Millar.2 She married Major Thomas Vernon Booth-Jones, son of Thomas Booth Jones and Gertrude Mabel Southey, on 26 March 1924.1 She died on 28 April 1984.3
+Margaret Wallace Colville was the daughter of Archibald Colville and Jane Millar.2 She married Major Thomas Vernon Booth-Jones, son of Thomas Booth Jones and Gertrude Mabel Southey, on 26 March 1924.1 She died on 28 April 1984.3

 Children of Margaret Wallace Colville and Major Thomas Vernon Booth-Jones